 - 8 Sales over $3M

 Lake Tahoe Real Estate October 2022 Market Report Sales Chart

 Lake Tahoe Real Estate October 2022 Sales Volume Chart

 *North Lake Tahoe, CA and Truckee Single-Family Home sales including lakefronts.
 Data is taken from the Tahoe-Sierra Board of Realtors, MLS Areas 1-9.

-Absorption Rate: Only 29 Days of Inventory = Extreme Seller’s Market
+Absorption Rate: 2.1 Months of Inventory = Seller’s Market